chengvt/mp3_player_comparison/index.md

 ---

 ## Background
-Suppose that you Want to buy a digital audio player.
+Suppose that you want to buy a digital audio player.
 You start researching the information but the amount of data put you off.
 Then you start wishing for digital audio player version of [product chart](http://www.productchart.com/).
+This application is created to do the job.

 ---

 ## Data
-The data of top 15 best selling digital audio player in Japan was collected from kakaku.com on 7 Feburary 2016.
+The data of top 15 best selling digital audio player in Japan was collected from [kakaku.com](kakaku.com) on 7 Feburary 2016.
 The following information were collected.
 - Product name
 - Company
 - Price (yen)